Consider the following example:

 Author’s note

-We’ll use a class here, but everything in this lesson is equally applicable to structs that are initialized using aggregate initialization.
+We’ll use a class here, but everything in this lesson that uses list initialization is equally applicable to structs that are initialized using aggregate initialization.

 The following example is similar to the ones above, but uses program-defined class type IntPair